MicrosoftDocs/azure-devops-yaml-schema/task-reference/helm-deploy-v0.md

 **`save`** - **Save**<br>
 `boolean`.
 Optional.
 Use when `command == package`.
 Default value: `true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Saves packaged chart to local chart repository when `true​`.
+Saves the packaged chart to the local chart repository when set to `true​`.
 <!-- :::editable-content-end::: -->
 <br>